Boulevard beers aren’t sold in my area. Can you ship to me?

 Do I need to bring anything with me?

 Anyone planning to sample should be prepared to present a valid ID.
-Public tour guests are strongly encouraged to wear closed-toe shoes, and Smokestack Tour guests must wear closed-toe shoes (anyone not wearing closed-toe shoes for a Smokestack Tour will not be permitted to take the tour and will forfeit their ticket cost).
+Brewery tour guests are strongly encouraged to wear closed-toe shoes, and Smokestack Tour guests must wear closed-toe shoes (anyone not wearing closed-toe shoes for a Smokestack Tour will not be permitted to take the tour and will forfeit their ticket cost).

 Who can take a tour?

-Our public tours are open to visitors of all ages, but are not recommended for children under the age of seven.
+Our brewery tours are open to visitors of all ages, but are not recommended for children under the age of seven.
 Remember, it’s a working manufacturing plant; all little ones must be kept close.